SAP/luigi/docs/luigi-client-api.md

 ### withParams

 Sends node parameters to the route, which are then used by the navigate function.
-Use it optionally in combination with any of the navigation functions and receive it with as part of the context object in LuigiClient.
+Use it optionally in combination with any of the navigation functions and receive it with as part of the context object in Luigi Client.

 #### Parameters